auraxangelic/libgdx-tts/README.md

 # libgdx-tts
-Text to Speech Synthesizer for LibGDX.
+Library for a text-to-speech synthesizer for LibGDX.
 Working on desktop and android.

 ## Releases